mebbert/Dark_and_Camouflaged_genes/camo_bed_files/README.md

 (`bedtools complement`) to invert the `.bed` file.
 The complement is then passed into `bedtools maskFasta` to mask the reference.

-## extraction.bed (previously the 'realign.bed').

-Shows which regions should be extracted for realignment.
-Should be passed as input into `samtools view` to extract low quality MAPQ reads from camo regions

 ## GATK.bed